llvm/llvm-archive/llvm-top/README.txt

   make checkout MODULE=llvm-gcc-4.0

-Checks out llvm-gcc (the llvm C/C++/ObjC compiler built with the GCC 4.0 front-end) and all the things it depends on.
-Other modules available
+Checks out llvm-gcc-4.0 (the llvm C/C++/ObjC compiler built with the GCC 4.0 front-end) and all the things it depends on.
+Other modules available are:
-are:

   test-suite - The llvm test suite stacker    - The stacker front end (a 'Forth-like' language)